More

 Every single candidate in four Council areas was invited to answer nine questions suggested by our readers.

-Most candidates responded to our request, but some declined to comment and others did not call us back.
-But we did do our best to get responses from every single candidate standing in the four Local Government Areas covered by The Westsider.
+Many candidates responded to our request, but some declined to comment and we did not hear from others.
+We did do our best to get responses from every single candidate standing in the four Local Government Areas covered by The Westsider.

 What questions did we ask?